BDC Hamburger Icon

 • Lack of privacy: One major downside of accepting mobile payments is that they are easier to track.
 Despite the fact that they are relatively secure, the mere fact that mobile payments are easier to track makes some customers more leery of using mobile payments out of the fear of potential hackers.

-• Not supported by all mobile phones: Another major con of accepting mobile payments is that not all mobile phones have this capacity.
-Therefore, some customers may become frustrated that they cannot use this method of payment and receive reward points.
+• Not supported by all mobile phones: Another major con of accepting mobile payments is that not all mobile phones have this capability.
+Therefore, some customers may become frustrated that they cannot use this method of payment and receive reward points like other patrons.

 Should your restaurant accept mobile payments?